 Instructions

-- Prepare the shrimp: Bring a pot of water to a boil over high heat and add shrimp.
-Cook for 5 minutes.
-Remove and run it under cold water to cool down.
-Once cool enough to handle, slice in half.
+- Prepare the shrimp.
+Bring a medium pot of water to a boil over high heat.
+Add the shrimp and cook for 3-5 minutes until pink and opaque.
+Do not overcook, as this can make them tough.
+Drain and immediately run under cold water to cool.
+Once cool enough to handle, slice each shrimp in half lengthwise.

-- Prepare the vermicelli noodles: Bring a pot of water to a boil over high heat and add vermicelli noodles.
-Cook for 2 minutes until soft.
-Transfer the noodles to a bowl with a strainer to completely drain out any water.
+- Prepare the vermicelli noodles.
+Bring a separate pot of water to a boil over high heat.
+Add the vermicelli noodles and cook for 2 minutes until tender.
+Drain well using a strainer, then rinse under cold water to stop the cooking.
+Shake off any excess water.

-- Prepare the rice wrappers: Fill a large shallow bowl with warm water, about 1 to 2 inches high.
-Take one wrapper at a time and quickly dip it into the warm water for one second, or according to package directions.
-Shake off excess water.
-The wrapper will start to soften and feel a bit sticky.
-Transfer the wrapper onto a clean dry flat surface.
+- Prepare the rice wrappers.
+Fill a large shallow bowl or dish with warm water, about 1–2 inches deep.
+Working with one wrapper at a time, quickly dip it into the warm water for 1–2 seconds, or according to package instructions.
+Shake off excess water and place the softened wrapper on a clean, dry, flat surface.
+It will continue to soften and become slightly sticky.

-- Assemble the salad rolls: Place 2 tablespoons of vermicelli noodles in the center of the wrapper into a log shape, leaving 2 inches of space on each side.
-Place 3 pieces of shrimp, pink side down, on a row above the noodles.
-Add 2 tablespoons of shredded carrots in a row underneath.
-Place 1 tablespoon of cilantro, ½ tablespoon basil and ½ tablespoon mint on top of the shrimp.
+- Assemble the salad rolls.
+Arrange 2 tablespoons of vermicelli noodles in the center of the wrapper in a horizontal log shape, leaving about 2 inches of space on each side.
+Place 3 shrimp halves, pink side down, in a row just above the noodles.
+Add 2 tablespoons of shredded carrots in a row just below the noodles.
+Place 1 tablespoon of cilantro, ½ tablespoon of basil, and ½ tablespoon of mint on top of the shrimp.

-- Wrap the salad rolls: From the bottom, roll the wrapper up tightly but gently so that you don't tear it.
-Roll it up halfway over top of the noodles.
-Then fold over the left and right sides inward.
-Then continue to tightly roll the wrapper to seal the mixture inside.
-If the wrapper doesn’t feel soft and pliable, apply some water to your fingers and to the wrapper to help it soften.
+- Wrap the salad rolls.
+Starting from the bottom, roll the wrapper up tightly but gently over the noodles.
+Fold the left and right sides inward, then continue rolling until sealed.
+If the wrapper feels too dry or stiff, lightly moisten your fingers and the wrapper to help soften.

-- Make the peanut sauce: Combine hoisin sauce, peanut butter, water, lime juice, and honey.
-Stir well with a spoon until smooth and uniform.
-Sprinkle some chopped roasted peanuts on top.
+- Make the peanut sauce.
+In a small mixing bowl, combine hoisin sauce, peanut butter, water, lime juice, and honey.
+Stir until smooth and well combined.
+Sprinkle chopped roasted peanuts on top for garnish.

 Notes

-How to store salad rolls.
-Salad rolls are best served freshly made.
-Once they sit out for a few hours, excess water can cause the rice wrappers to break apart.
-If you have leftovers, store them in an airtight container in the refrigerator for no more than 24 hours.
+How to store: Salad rolls are best enjoyed fresh.
+Once they sit for a few hours, excess moisture can cause the rice wrappers to break apart.
+If you have leftovers, wrap each roll individually in plastic wrap or store in an airtight container lined with damp paper towels to prevent sticking.
+Refrigerate for up to 24 hours (maximum 2 days) for the best texture and flavor.

 - Prep Time: 15 minutes